 It’s a favorite amongst all Curly Girls and with almost 1600 reviews on Amazon, you can’t really doubt how effective this conditioner truly is.

 It is also important that you add a protein treatment to your new haircare routine.

-Instead of a weekly deep condition, consider the Shea Moisture Manuka Honey & Yogurt Hydrate + Repair Protein-Strong Treatment or if you have some time, a rice water treatment.
+Instead of a weekly deep condition, consider the Shea Moisture Manuka Honey & Yogurt Hydrate + Repair Protein-Strong Treatment (available at Amazon), or if you have some time, a rice water rinse.

 - Increases elasticity